epurpur/Darden_IntroToPython/README.md

 Python is a general purpose programming language used for a huge variety of purposes.
 It's user community is growing rapidly!
 (https://stackoverflow.blog/2017/09/06/incredible-growth-python/)

+# Why learn Python instead of other languages?
+* Python is not magic.
+Many other languages can do what python does.
+* Python is widely used and has a ton of available resources
+* Python is easy to learn
+* Python is general purpose (you can do a lot of different things with it)

+# What are the drawbacks of Python?
+* Keep in mind python does have drawbacks!
+    - Speed
+    - Mobile application development
+* Python is general purpose (it is not optimized for performance in one specific area)
+    - Python is like a Honda CR-V (I drive a CR-V).
+It does it all.
+        - If you are a construction worker, you might need a truck to haul tools and materials
+        - If you are a race car driver, you need a sports car

 # Difference between R and Python?
 (Simplified)
 * They are both open source programming languages
 * Python is general purpose while R is focused on statistics and data analysis